 A simple low carb blueberry cobbler dessert with a gluten-free topping that tastes just like the real thing.
 It's super easy recipe that is quick to prepare.

 My husband and kids picked nine pounds of blueberries while I was at work last week.
 I really like blueberries and wish that the growing season was longer.

 A friend has a large area of blueberry bushes made up of different varieties and was having trouble keeping the birds out of the nets.
 So, he invited my family over to pick as many berries as possible.

 Although I froze a bunch, I still had a lot of fresh blueberries to use up.
 This is a an easy low carb gluten free blueberry cobbler dessert recipe that doesn't take much time or effort.

 This is my favorite low carb cobbler recipe of all that I've tried.
 It tastes great and I doubt others who try it would guess it was gluten free with no sugar added.

 You could use any fruit you like in this low carb cobbler, even frozen fruit would be fine if you don't have fresh.
 Berries are the lowest in carbs, but fruit in general should be used with caution during low carb induction and weight lose phases.

 If you are trying to lose weight, you may want to consume fruit in moderation because it can cause a stall in your weight loss.
 Since this low carb blueberry cobbler dessert is primarily fruit, the net carbs could be a bit high for those on stricter keto diets.

 Fruit does tend to kick people out of ketosis so be aware of this.
 When I'm in a weight loss stage, I try not to eat more than a couple berries at a time.
 Blueberries do tend to be higher carb than other berries.

 This is a wonderful keto friendly low carb gluten free blueberry cobbler dessert.
-It’s perfect to take along to those get togethers where you want to make sure you have a suitable dessert that you can enjoy.
+It's perfect for a get together with friends where you want to make sure you have a suitable dessert that you can enjoy.